UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 # Collaborative GitHub workflows: Forking

 Notes:
-In this slide deck we will continue to learn about different ways to collaborate on GitHub.
+In this slide deck, we will continue learning about different strategies to collaborate on GitHub.

 ---